Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Results

 \subsection{Estimators of relative AE risk based on hazards compared to gold-standard}

-Panel A of Figure~\ref{fig47:hr} displays boxplots of the HRs calculated from Cox regression.
+Figure~\ref{fig47:hr} displays boxplots of the HRs calculated from Cox regression.
 The three boxplots display HRs for hazards of AE, all CEs, and a CE of death.
-Assessing the effect for the endpoint of interest, here time to AE, as well as of any CE, here time to all CEs or time to a CE of death, is generally recommended for any (hazard-based) analysis of competing risks\cite{latouche_13}.
+Assessing the effect for the endpoint of interest, here time to AE, as well as of any CE, here time to all CEs or time to a CE of death, is generally recommended for any (hazard-based) analysis of competing events \cite{latouche_13}.
 We find that the hazard of AE is generally larger for Arm E compared to Arm C, meaning that the instantaneous risk of AE is typically higher, not unexpectedly.
 For the hazards of CEs, for both types, what we find is that the hazard in Arm E is generally lower than in Arm C, i.e. there is an effect of the experimental treatment on the CE.
-If we simply censored at CEs we would thus introduce arm-dependent censoring, a feature that may lead to biased effect estimates\cite{schemper_96, clark_02}.
-We will use this to explain observations we make about the conclusions of the RR of the gold-standard Aalen-Johansen estimator and the HR of the Cox model Table~\ref{tab:RR_ID_HR} below.
+If we simply censored at CEs we would thus introduce arm-dependent censoring, a feature that may lead to biased effect estimates \cite{schemper_96, clark_02}.
+We will use this to explain observations we make in Table~\ref{tab:RR_HR} below.

-Boxplots of the ratios of incidence density estimates in each arm, evaluated at $\tau_E$ and $\tau_C$, respectively, and the gold-standard HR calculated from Cox regression, are provided in Panel B in Figure~\ref{fig47:hr}, for again the same endpoints as in Panel.
+Boxplots of the ratios of incidence density estimates in each arm, evaluated at $\tau_E$ and $\tau_C$, respectively, and the gold-standard HR calculated from Cox regression, are provided in Panel A in Figure~\ref{fig50:comparison_hr}, for again the same endpoints as in Figure~\ref{fig47:hr}.
 The ratio of the incidence densities of the AE in the two arms underestimates with respect to the Cox regression HR while for the other two endpoints on the median they turn out to be approximately unbiased compared to the Cox HR, with a tendency to overestimation when accounting for all CEs and underestimation when only accounting for a CE of death.